 • If you need to use a custom license, you can obtain a template from the FGB Research Data Stewards

 • NB: You need to make the completed custom license openly available to any party that may need to request access to the data.
-Therefore, you can’t submit the license document in the same folder as the restricted access data because any third party won’t be able to see the license without requesting access first (defeating the purpose of the license).
-The best option is to publish the license on OSF and cross-reference to this publication in your YODA metadata in the “related data package” field.
-You can also consider putting all of the research documentation that can be openly shared with others (such as a README) on OSF and cross-referencing to this OSF publication in the YODA metadata.
-Alternatively, you can use separate a YODA folder, one that is categorized as “open-freely retrievable”, for the license and all of the documentation that can be openly published, and then cross-reference to this in your YODA metadata; you will need to publish this folder in order for others to be able to review the license within.
+Therefore, you can’t submit the license document in the same folder as restricted access/closed data because any third party won’t be able to see the license without requesting access first (defeating the purpose of the license).
+FGB recommends publishing the license on OSF and cross-referencing to this OSF publication in your YODA metadata in the “related data package” field.
+You can also consider putting all of the research documentation that can be openly shared with others (such as the README) on OSF and cross-referencing to this OSF publication in the YODA metadata.
+And a third option is to use separate a YODA folder, one that is categorized as “open-freely retrievable”, for the license and all of the documentation that can be openly published, and then cross-referencing to this in your YODA metadata.

 • After data are accepted to the vault, they can no longer be changed.
 The metadata however can still be modified if necessary.